 - There’s often no pay attached to this type of writing; you want to write for them because they are leaders in the field, and you want your name to be associated with them.

 - There has already been a screened pool of content contributors who regularly want to be in there with the publication.

-- There exists a mutual benefitting relationship between them, they give them free content and in return they get a byline linked to their personal website, and the professional bragging right of being involved with them.
+- There exists a mutually-beneficial relationship between them, they give them free content and in return, they get a byline linked to their personal website, and the professional bragging right of being involved with them.

 In your pitch, you should: Always demonstrate some serious proof high up in the pitch.
 These pubs do get pitched all week long and it is required of you to establish some street creed immediately or as soon as possible.